ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/zero-wing-relationships.rst

 	{/parents}
 	</div>

-Here, we use the ``{parents}`` tag to access this band's parent entries in the Shows channel.
-It will cycle through each show that has this particular Band entry as a child through the ``bands`` field and display this part of the template for that Show entry::
+Here, we use the ``{parents}`` tag to access this Band's parent entries in the Shows channel.
+It will cycle through each Show that has this particular Band entry as a child through the ``bands`` field and display this part of the template for that Show entry::